ZaeXT/Random-Image-Backend/README.md

 # Random-Image-Backend
-A simple program for my blog.
+A simple program for my [Blog](https://blog.zaext.top).
 Made By Actix.
 Using Rust